boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 ## Normal Certificates {#normal-certificates}

-This solution has the CPE request a cloud server obtain a certificate for the CPE from a public CA. This solution is deployed in production by Mozilla {{https-local-dom}}, McAfee, and Cujo.
+This solution has the CPE requests a (cloud) server to obtain a certificate for the CPE from a public CA. This solution is deployed in production by Mozilla {{https-local-dom}}, McAfee, and Cujo.
 Today, this is best practice.
-However, it suffers from the dependency on both the public certificate authority and the vendor's service, which are necessary for both initial deployment and for certificate renewal.
+However, it suffers from the dependency on both the public Certification Authority and the vendor's service, which are necessary for both initial deployment and for certificate renewal.

 R-REDUCE-CA: no